unosquare/swan-aspnetcore/README.md

 ### Using EntityFrameworkLogger

-The EntityFrameworkLogger adds a Logging subsystem using Entity Framework.
+The EntityFrameworkLogger represents a Logger based on Entity Framework and adds a Logging subsystem.
 It will help you log to your Database everything necessary to know what’s going on in your application.
 This logger is used in the `Configure` method of your Startup.cs file.
 With this you just add your configuration section and then add in the entity framework, your database context and the models that you use for log entries into your database, then you just pass the application services.

 ```csharp